This blog is currently written in an awkward mix of

 tricks that might be useful in other scenarios.

-Speeding up the build using emacsclient
+Speeding up the build using emacsclient and emacs --daemon

-has the capability of starting an emacs
+emacs has the capability of starting an emacs server that you can

-.
+connect to using emacsclient.
 There are various use-cases for this but

 in this case we’ll use it to avoid having to start a fresh emacs

-instance whenever we want to export an org-mode
+instance whenever we want to export an org-mode file.

 n

-Keeping the original goal in mind, that make watch
+Keeping the original goal in mind, that make watch should rebuild the

 necessary things whenever a file is saved, here’s what we want to have

-running during make watch
+running during make watch:

-running in server mode so I can see my blog locally and have it rebuild whenever a.html
+Jekyllrunning in server mode so I can see my blog locally and have it rebuild whenever a.htmlfile changes.- A loop that calls

-every second.
-This is the simplest solution to re-export my.org
+make buildevery second.
+This is the simplest solution to re-export my.orgfiles when they are changed.

-Instead of having make build
+Instead of having make build starting a fresh emacs every time a

 file needs to be build (as we did in the previous section) let us

-server and connect to it using emacsclient
+instead start an emacs server and connect to it using emacsclient.

-target should have an extra process running:
+This means our make watch target should have an extra process running:

 - An

-server that can export.org
+emacsserver that can export.orgfiles.

 In order to achieved this we need to use a couple of tricks.
 I’ll go through each of them now.